bris-sys-sec/labs/Labs/README.md

 | 2     | The attack works (most of the time) but there are flaws, e.g. 1) the attack only works some of the time, but there is an obvious attack that always works; 2) typos in the write-up that affect the attack, even though it's clear the students got it to work; 3) ambiguous instructions – the students may have got the attack to work, but someone following the instructions to the letter would be unlikely to. |
 | 3     | following the instructions gets the attack to work. |
 | 4     | the attack not only works by following the instructions but it goes beyond what one would expect – for example: 1) students have found a shortcut that we have not anticipated; 2) students have performed a more general version of the attack than the one described; 3) students have written a script for an attack where getting it to work manually was all that was needed – AND their script always works |

+The grading scheme is to be applied on each question individually.
+The resulting grades are then transposed over 100.
+**Note** that grades transposition is not done on a linear scale.
+Obtaining mostly 3s will land you a grade around 65%, while going above 70% requires a significant number of 4s.
+Mostly 2s will lead to a grade of around 55% and mostly 1s will lead to a grade around 40%.

 ## Reflective reports